dmlc/gluon-cv/docs/model_zoo/index.rst

 Object Detection
 ~~~~~~~~~~~~~~~~

-The following table summarizes the available models and their performances for object detection.
+The following table lists pre-trained models for object detection
+and their performances.

 .. https://bit.ly/2qQHLl4

 .. hint::

-  The detection model names contain information for you to recognize them.
+  Model attributes are coded in their names.

-  For instance, ``ssd_300_vgg16_atrous_voc`` consists of four parts,
+  For instance, ``ssd_300_vgg16_atrous_voc`` consists of four parts:

   - ``ssd`` indicate the algorithm is "Single Shot Multibox Object Detection" [5]_.

-  - ``300`` is the training image size, which means training images are resized to 300x300 and all anchor boxes are designed to match this spatial shape.
+  - ``300`` is the training image size, which means training images are resized to 300x300 and all anchor boxes are designed to match this shape.

-  - ``vgg16_atrous`` is the name of base feature extractor network.
+  - ``vgg16_atrous`` is the type of base feature extractor network.

   - ``voc`` is the training dataset.